Guide: Set the Right Tick Size and Minimum Order Size for Your token

 Example:

-Step 1: Determine the Token
+Step 1: Define the Token Supply

-Let’s assume you decide to issue a token a total supply of 500,000 (500K) tokens.
+Let’s say you decide to launch a token with a total supply of 500,000 (500K) tokens.

 Step 3: Calculate the Tick Size

-Given a Minimum Order Size of 0.05 tokens:
+With a Minimum Order Size of 0.05 tokens:

-Tick Size (10^-6) / 0.05 = 0.00002
+Tick Size = (10^-6) / 0.05 = 0.00002

 Example:

-Step 1: Determine the Token
+Step 1: Define the Token Supply

 Step 2: Set the Minimum Order Size